bluepants-dev/update-sys/README.md

 # update-sys

-_An ansible role._

-Update all the systems!
+_An ansible role to:_ Update all the systems!

 ## Usage